-Means due to a medical condition, the person insured is permanently unable to perform two or more 'activities of daily living' without the physical assistance of someone else...If the person insured can perform the activity on their own by using special equipment, we will not treat them as requiring assistance from another person to perform that activity.
+Means due to a medical condition, you are permanently unable to perform two or more 'activities of daily living' without the physical assistance of someone else.
+If you can perform the activity on your own by using special equipment, we will not treat them as requiring assistance from another person to perform that activity.